dMeshko/Fly/README.md

 # Fly!
-Variation of Flappy Bird with increased specter of visual effects and gaming experience
+Variation of Flappy Bird with increased specter of visual effects and gaming experience.